-Oestrogen is important in promoting healthy epithelial and connective tissues of the vagina; fluctuations in oestrogen causes an imbalance in mucus proteins.
-Women who have hormonal imbalances have higher chances of getting recurring vaginal infections; menstruation, pregnancy and menopause can also affect oestrogen levels, making women much more susceptible.
+Oestrogen is important in promoting healthy epithelial and connective tissues of the vagina; fluctuations in estrogen causes an imbalance in mucus proteins.
+Women who have hormonal imbalances have higher chances of getting recurring vaginal infections; menstruation, pregnancy, and menopause can also affect estrogen levels, making women much more susceptible.

-You’ve heard of gut microbiome for a healthy gut, but what about the vaginal microbiome?
-This has a huge impact on women’s health, particularly a healthy vagina, and having a diverse balance of beneficial bacteria that reside in the genital area make the vaginal microbiome healthy!
+You’ve heard of the gut microbiome for a healthy gut, but what about the vaginal microbiome?
+This has a huge impact on women’s health, particularly a healthy vagina, and having a diverse balance of beneficial bacteria that reside in the genital area makes the vaginal microbiome healthy!

-One of the most common causes of vaginal infections is an overgrowth candida strains; candida is a yeast that can multiply rapidly, especially with an increase in pH and moist, warm conditions.
-Symptoms of candidiasis include itching, white discharge, burning, soreness and pain during intercourse.
+One of the most common causes of vaginal infections is an overgrowth candida strain; candida is a yeast that can multiply rapidly, especially with an increase in pH and moist, warm conditions.
+Symptoms of candidiasis include itching, white discharge, burning, soreness, and pain during intercourse.

-Research has shown that probiotics have the ability to reduce recurring infections by fixing the bacterial imbalance, especially the Lactobacilli flora and help maintain a more acidic pH and block adhesion of pathogenic bacteria to the epithelial wall of the vagina.
+Research has shown that probiotics have the ability to reduce recurring infections by fixing the bacterial imbalance, especially the Lactobacilli flora, and help maintain a more acidic pH and block adhesion of pathogenic bacteria to the epithelial wall of the vagina.
 Oral probiotics, particularly lactobacillus can reduce symptoms of bacterial vaginosis in a week.
-Vaginal administration can be more effective and immediate; topical use of lactobacillus can reduce recurrence bacterial vaginosis and candidiasis.
+Vaginal administration can be more effective and immediate; the topical use of lactobacillus can reduce the recurrence of bacterial vaginosis and candidiasis.